mackness/movie_finder_mvc/README.md

 - Used Axios for data fetching becuase it's very easy to use and has a great testing story.

 ## TODO:
 - Tests.
-I gave myself 4 - 6 hours to complete the assessment and ran out of time.
+I gave myself 6 - 8 hours to complete the assessment and only had time to write a test for the Model class.
 - Improve animation handling.
 - Implement pagination or continuous loading of movie results.